screetsec/TheFatRat/README.md

 #TheFatRat ( Unit for bypass av )
-Will be update , watch this tool dude ::)
+Will be update add another feature , watch this tool dude ::) going to 1.5 codename Unity

-##update 1.2 : Xenogenesis
+##update 1.4 : Xenogenesis

 What is FatRat ??